Keto Chicken Curry (5 Ingredient)

 Ingredients

-• 500 grams Boneless & Skinless Chicken Thighs
+• 1.1 lbs Boneless & Skinless Chicken Thighs cut into bite sized pieces

 • 1 Tbsp Curry Powder